EMBA Global Labs

 The MIT Executive MBA Program boasts the most senior executive MBA cohort in North America.
-Each year, approximately 120 working executives undertake this rigorous 20-month executive-schedule program.
-EMBA students travel to campus 30 times over 20 months, and remain actively engaged in their jobs and careers at the same time.
+Each class of 126 working executives will undertake this rigorous 20-month executive-schedule program.
+EMBA students travel to campus 30 times in 20 months, while remaining actively engaged in their careers at the same time.
 The EMBA students learn while they work, and work while they learn.
-The curriculum designed to build General Management skills and a scientific approach to management focuses on:
+The curriculum is designed to build General Management skills, a scientific approach to management and includes:

 - Global Leadership

 Aligned to the Mission of MIT Sloan, the EMBA strives to equip students to address the world’s greatest challenges.
 Each Global Lab course focuses on a different aspect of that goal.
 The MIT Executive MBA Class of 2019 Action Learning lab classes will run from January – April 2019 with March 16-23, 2019 set aside for concentrated Field Study.
 Some teams will travel outside of the U.S.

 MIT Executive MBA Class of 2019 Student Profile

 GO-Lab—Global Organizations Lab—will focus on the strategic, management and organizational challenges of international scaling, localization, and cross-border initiatives and integration in organizations of all sizes.

 IDEA Lab—Innovation Driven Entrepreneurial Advantage—will explore themes of global innovation ecosystems, stakeholders and experimentation/evaluation.
 Consider Boston’s innovation ecosystem as a place to launch or scale up a start-up, and/or for global corporations to use as a base to tap into the Boston innovation economy.

 China Lab will provide students with insights regarding the issues and challenges in Chinese economy and business through lectures and project-based learning.

 During each Global Lab course, EMBA students will seek to: